Thanksgiving Schedule: Check your academy’s schedule for updated class times!

 While we expect to leave training sessions sweaty and probably not smelling the freshest, that doesn’t mean we shouldn’t take good care of our gear and clean it.
 Not washing kimono sets, rash guards, spats, gloves, pads or wraps can cause sweat and bacteria to get trapped in the gear and, you guessed it, smell funky.

-Not only does this damage your gear, but fungus and bacteria can live in unwashed fabrics and surfaces, and this creates a hygiene concern for the whole gym.
+Not only does this damage your gear, but fungus and bacteria can live in unwashed fabrics and surfaces, and this creates a hygiene concern for the whole academy.
 Let’s avoid that.
 Here are six ways for you and your gear to stay fresh on the mats:

 Come to class clean